Home » Blog » Factors Affecting the Durability of Landfill Geomembrane Covers

 What is a Geomembrane and What Role Does it Play in Landfills?

-A geomembrane is a synthetic membrane liner or barrier used to control fluid movement in a wide range of applications, including waste containment, water management, and environmental protection.
-Typically made from materials like high-density polyethylene (HDPE), polyvinyl chloride (PVC), or bituminous material, geomembranes are known for their impermeability, chemical resistance, and durability.
-In landfills, geomembranes are a critical component of the liner system, ensuring that harmful substances do not leach into the surrounding environment.
+A geomembrane is a synthetic liner or barrier used to control fluid movement in environmental and civil engineering applications.
+In landfill sites, geomembranes are a critical component of the liner system, designed to prevent contaminants from escaping into the surrounding environment.

 How Long Can a Geomembrane Cover Typically Last?